jairuss0/DoodleDuel---a-Skirbble-clone-using-Java/README.md

 * Download Java.
 I recommended to download Java version 8

-* One must manage the Server, download the following folder  _serverFiles_ and
+* One must manage the Server, download the following folder  _serverFiles_
 * if you want to be both to manage the Game server and be able to play the game, download the _DoodleDuel.zip_ file

 * for your friends or classmates to play the game they must download _DoodDuel.zip_ file